mojofunk/ardour-docs/BUGS.md

 - With follow playhead on the canvas should page before the playhead cursor gets to the edge of the canvas so can always see what events are about to be played.

+- Display of name highlight is broken when resizing tracks

+- Using draw tool it is possible move midi event past the end of the MRV and canvas item isn't clipped by region view parent

+- No ALSA backend with default build? add 'auto' param to --with-backends option?

+- Placing the Draw tool at the start of a midi region causes the midi note to extend from the end of the region to the start of the session.

+- When notes are selected and the keyboard is used to move notes, and undo/redo should not be created for each move, perhaps a timeout is needed.

+- Hide midi note when in draw mode and cursor is within another midi note.

+- Hard coded key commands for internal midi editing should be configurable actions/key bindings.

+- Moving Midi notes should be constrained/clipped to region boundaries.
+It appears like you can drag a note from one region to another when you can't.

+- Clicking on the close button in the window manager will cause ardour to exit if the session state isn't "dirty".
+Closing the window may have been accidental.

+- When adjusting the front of a midi region the ghost notes are not updated correctly and will still be displayed even when the parent notes are not

+- Clicking on the end of a region to trim in Object "mode" without cursor movement sometimes results in the start and end points of the region jumping after the click point.

 # Windows